Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/renderer-features/scriptable-renderer-features/intro-to-scriptable-renderer-features.md

 * [What is a Scriptable Renderer Feature?](#scriptable-renderer-feature)
 * [Scriptable Renderer Feature or Scriptable Render Pass?](#renderer-feature-or-render-pass)

 Scriptable Render Passes are a fundamental part of Scriptable Renderer Features.
-For more information, see [Scriptable Render Pass Fundamentals](./intro-to-scriptable-render-passes.md).
+For more information, refer to [Scriptable Render Pass Fundamentals](./intro-to-scriptable-render-passes.md).

 ## <a name="scriptable-renderer-feature"></a>What is a Scriptable Renderer Feature